GoogleCloudPlatform/community/tutorials/create-cloud-build-image-factory-using-packer/index.md

 create new images from a Cloud Source Repository every time a new tag is pushed to that repository as depicted in the diagram below.

+In a shared services operating model, using the [Trusted Image](https://cloud.google.com/compute/docs/images/restricting-image-access) feature with organization policy is a great way to centralize consumption of SOE images across multiple projects, to ensure that project members can meet security requirements through an immutable golden image.

 In this tutorial, there are instructions for creating packer image for both Linux and Windows.
 Follow the respective steps, depending which type of image you want to build.

 *This tutorial has been updated by ikwak@ in 2020-05 to include building Windows images using Packer*